mohamedmansour/google-plus-extension-jsapi/README.md

       });
     });

+Another example, lets say we want to search for a hash tag:

+    // Initialize the Google Plus API Wrapper. var api = new GooglePlusAPI();

+    // Lets initialize it so we can get the current logged in users session. api.init();

+    // Search for the API.
+You have the following enums to choose from for searching:
+    //
+    //   GooglePlusAPI.SearchType.EVERYTHING
+    //   GooglePlusAPI.SearchType.PEOPLE_PAGES;
+    //   GooglePlusAPI.SearchType.POSTS
+    //   GooglePlusAPI.SearchType.SPARKS
+    //   GooglePlusAPI.SearchType.HANGOUTS
+    //   GooglePlusAPI.SearchType.HASHTAGS
+    //
+    // So lets search for hashtags that have Microsoft inside them. api.search(function(resp) {
+      console.log("Hash results for Microsoft: " + resp.data.join(", "));
+    }, "microsoft", { type: GooglePlusAPI.SearchType.HASHTAGS });

 A full blown example will be released by the end of this week showing how powerful this could be.
 As you already know, I am creating a simple circle management utility so you can manage your circles.